michaelpalumbo/allhands/README.md

 npm start server
 ```

-2.. open a 2nd terminal window, cd into wspd
+2.. open a 2nd terminal window, cd into allhands

 3.. start the client